-Once the picture in picture window is open, you can move it to any part of the screen.
+Once the picture-in-picture window is open, you can move it to any part of the screen.
 If you want to hide it, you can do so by using a gesture on the Home screen.
-You can also swipe up to minimize or hide the picture in picture window.
-Once it’s minimized, you can return to the app that you’re working on.
+You can also swipe up to minimize or hide the picture in the picture window.
+Once it’s minimized, you can return to the app you’re working on.
 Once you’re in the same app, you can swipe to the right or left to switch between the two.

 Multitasking on the iPad has become a much more practical way to do tasks on the go.
 For example, using the iPad Air’s Picture in Picture mode allows you to watch a video in one app while reading another.
 However, this feature isn’t compatible with every app, so you should try it before you buy it.
 You can also reset the iPad by pressing the Home key and Sleep/wake button together for ten seconds.
 The iPad should then restart on its own.

 To enable this feature, first go to Settings on the iPad.
 Select Multitasking.
 Then, swipe down on the sidebar from the top of the screen and tap “Picture in Picture”.
 Once Picture in Pictures is enabled, you can switch back to the other app by swiping right or left.
 A third way to enable Picture in Picture mode is to use the multitasking gesture.

 If you’re using the iPad in landscape orientation, Picture in Pictures is a handy feature that lets you use two different apps simultaneously.
 It allows you to view videos while reading emails.
 The two-app feature is useful for watching Netflix videos while doing other tasks.
 And since it’s available on all iPads, you can multitask without losing quality.
 It’s important to note that Picture in Picture mode on iPad is not yet supported in all apps, so you should try it on other devices before buying one.